time for a Daytrip

 Reece Heritage Farm

 This historic site explores the life of famed “farmer poet” Byron Herbert Reece with early-1900s buildings and exhibits that capture rural life in Appalachia.
-There’s a poetry walking trail, petting farm and museum, too. (reecefarm.org)
+There’s a poetry walking trail, longer hiking trails, petting farm, pavilion, creek and gift shop/museum (reecefarm.org)

 Vogel State Park

 Georgia’s second state park was built in the 1930s by the Civilian Conservation Corps.
 Open year-round, the park features a CCC museum, as well as campsites, cottages, swimming lake, putt-putt golf and hiking trails.
-One easy trail will take you to Trahlyta Falls, which is a beautiful stepping-stone waterfall that cascades down 40 feet. (gastateparks.org/vogel)
+One easy trail will take you to Trahlyta Falls, which is a beautiful stepping-stone waterfall that cascades down 40 feet.
+Longer, more strenuous hiking trails also begin within the park and nearby. (gastateparks.org/vogel)

 Helton Creek Falls